unicfdlab/QGDsolver/README.md

 In case of questions, please, write to:

 * the corresponding www.cfd-online.com Forum threads
-* Issues of this repository
+* Issues of this repository: https://github.com/unicfdlab/QGDsolver/issues

 If you found these solver/solvers to be useful or you want to read about implemented numerical algorithms, please cite or refer to